rsouza/MasterClassUseCase/README.md

-# MasterClassUseCase
+# W19_Contributor
-Use cases Repository for the UNIQA RBI Masterclass
+Artificial use cases repository with datasets - meant to be used for students delivering their assignments